sparksammy/CallieNaps_Blue/README.md

 # CallieNaps New World
-"The best way to hax is to think simple, yet outside the box at the same time, but use the right tools." --Samuel Lord
+"The best way to hax is to think simple, yet outside the box at the same time, but use the right tools." --Samuel Lord, 2021

-Note: This now uses Mac compilation.
+Note: This now uses Mac compilation as of June 12th 2021 at 7pm central time.

 ## How does it work?
 It uses a simple (semi-custom?)
 LUA VM to put code into ROBLOX's engine that allows you to execute pre-built commands once the .SO is injected.